phpinternalsbook/PHP-Internals-Book/_sources/php7/extensions_design/php_lifecycle.rst.txt

 .. note:: The C language is not the PHP language.
 Using C, errors and mistakes in your program will highly probably
           lead to a program crash and termination.

-Hooking by overwritting function pointers
+Hooking by overwriting function pointers
 *****************************************

 Now you know when the engine will trigger your code, there exists also noticeable function pointers you may replace to